opal/opal/README.md

 Just open this page and check the JavaScript console.

-**NOTE**: Although this is possible, this is not really recommended for production and should only be used as a quick way to getting you hands on opal
+**NOTE**: Although this is possible, this is not really recommended for production and should only be used as a quick way to get your hands on opal.

 ## Running tests